mass-Eve/Video-12----Exercise-01/01-basics-of-python/about.md

-A print() function is used to print the data on the terminal screen
+*print()* function is used to print the data on the terminal screen

 ### Syntax Of print() function